hdShang/arxiv-daily/docs/cs-CL/2025-09-20/papers/250916765v2-the-sound-of-syntax-finetuning-and-comprehensive-evaluation-of-langu.md

 ---
 layout: default
-title: The Sound of Syntax: Finetuning and Comprehensive Evaluation of Language Models for Speech Pathology
+title: "The Sound of Syntax: Finetuning and Comprehensive Evaluation of Language Models for Speech Pathology"
 ---

 # The Sound of Syntax: Finetuning and Comprehensive Evaluation of Language Models for Speech Pathology